-Find out if an image is rejected or not :param imageid: The image ID of the image to reject :returns: False if not rejected, a list of reason id's if rejected tkp.db.quality.reject(imageid, reason, comment)
+Find out if an image is rejected or not :param imageid: The image ID of the image to reject :returns: False if not rejected, a list of reason id's if rejected tkp.db.quality.reject (imageid, reason, comment)

-Add a reject intro to the db for a given image :param imageid: The image ID of the image to reject :param reason: why is the image rejected, a defined in 'reason' :param comment: an optional comment with details about the reason tkp.db.quality.unreject(imageid)

-Remove all rejection of a given imageid :param imageid: The image ID of the image to reject tkp.distribute - routines for running on distributed nodes tkp.distribute implement various computation distribution methods.
+Add a reject intro to the db for a given image :param imageid: The image ID of the image to reject :param reason: why is the image rejected, a defined in 'reason' :param comment: an optional comment with details about the reason tkp.db.quality.unreject (imageid) Remove all rejection of a given imageid :param imageid: The image ID of the image to reject tkp.distribute - routines for running on distributed nodes tkp.distribute implement various computation distribution methods.
 All sub modules should communicate with the other parts of TKP through the tkp.steps submodule.

-tkp.telescope - Telescope specific functionality

-tkp.telescope.lofar Functions for calculating LOFAR hardware specific properties.
-This module contains numbers of phsysicial properties of the LOFAR array.
+Keniove an rejection of a given imageru .parani imageru.
+The image iD of the image to re tkp.telescope - Telescope specific functionality tkp.telescope.lofar Functions for calculating LOFAR hardware specific properties.
+This module contains numbers of physicial properties of the LOFAR array.

 For performance reasons these distances are precomputed.
-One can recompute them using $parse_antennafile()$, $shortest_distances()$ and a AntennaArrays.conf file from LOFAR/MAC/Deployment/data/StaticMetaData/AntennaArrays in the lofar system software source tree.
+One can recompute them using parse_antennafile(), shortest_distances() and a AntennaArrays.conf file from LOFAR/MAC/Deployment/data/StaticMetaData/AntennaArrays in the lofar system software source tree.

-tkp.telescope.lofar.antennaarrays.parse_antennafile(positions_file)

-Parses an antenna file from the LOFAR system software repository.
+''' tkp.telescope.lofar.antennaarrays.parse_antennafile (positions_file) Parses an antenna file from the LOFAR system software repository. '''